IBM/docker101/lab1.md

 cf1d36705eda535f42193547cb832365d47b169442ecbb580428028082d6fd26
 ```

 Again, since this is the first time we are running a mongo container, we will pull down the mongo image from the Docker Hub.
 We are using the `--publish` flag to expose the 27017 mongo port on our host.
 We have to use a port other than 8080 for the host mapping, since that port is already exposed on our host.
+Again refer to the [official docs](https://hub.docker.com/_/mongo/) on docker hub to get more details about using the mongo image.

 5. Access http://localhost:8081 to see some output from mongo